Laceya25/Nutricipe/README.md

 ## Description

 This app is our Recipe Generator Website.
-When you enter a food of your choice into the search bar, it brings up receipes, along with calorie intake and a delightful inspirational quote!
+When you enter a food of your choice into the search bar, it brings up recipes, along with calorie intake and a delightful inspirational quote!
 Having to pick a new meal everyday can make it hard to come up with new things to try so this eliminates the guess work!
 Just type in any food you want, and a bunch of recipes will pop up for you to choose from that will include Calories, Cuisine Type, Ingredients and a preview of the delicious meal you will be consuming!

-Ontop of all this goodness, you will also receive a insprational quote to brighten your day!
+On top of all this goodness, you will also receive a inspirational quote to brighten your day!

 ## How to Use